 Still from Leafcutter Ants Slice… by National Geographic on YouTube

-10. Lionfish – spines of poison
+10. Lionfish – Spines Of Poison

 A lionfish with long, flowing venomous spines and striped red and white body swims directly toward the camera in clear blue water.